kasougi/web-scraper-zillow/README.md

-# web-scraper-zillow
+# Zillow Web Scraper

-web scraper for zillow with configurable parameters
+A powerful and convenient tool for scraping data from a website www.zollow.com.

 # Getting start
 ```python